 I lean towards analytics!

-If you found yourself identifying more with the analytics answers, I’d focus on building strong skills in R and data visualization, good Excel, and decent SQL.
+If you found yourself identifying more with the analytics answers, I’d focus on building strong skills in R and data visualization, good SQL, and decent Excel.
 A major bonus would be dashboarding skills like Shiny, Tableau, or D3.js.
-A crucial part of your job will be communicating insights to stakeholders, so you need to have expert-level skills in explaining your analyses and their conclusions.
+A crucial part of your job will be communicating insights to stakeholders, so you’ll need expert-level skills in explaining your analyses and their conclusions.
 Your best bet for employers will be mature companies with established data pipelines and who have identified the need for dedicated analysts helping inform business decisions.
 As a next step, I’d highly recommend Cassie Kozyrkov’s Harvard Business Review article “What Great Data Analysts Do - And Why Every Organization Needs Them.”